U.S. Vote Foundation

-The U.S. Vote Foundation (US Vote) is a non-partisan non-profit 501(c)(3) voter assistance and civic tech organization that helps American citizens, domestically, overseas or in the military, participate in elections by providing public access to internet-based voter services.
-The organization was originally founded as the Overseas Vote Foundation (Overseas Vote) in 2005 by Susan Dzieduszycka-Suinat and other American citizens living abroad as a way to assist overseas voters in exercising rights protected under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).
-In 2012, US Vote was founded and expanded to include voting services for domestic voters.
-Overseas Vote remains an initiative of US Vote.
+The U.S. Vote Foundation (U.S. Vote) is a non-partisan non-profit 501(c)(3) voter assistance and civic tech organization that helps United States citizens, domestically, overseas, or in the military, participate in elections by providing public access to internet-based voter services.
+The organization was originally founded as the Overseas Vote Foundation (Overseas Vote) in 2005 by Susan Dzieduszycka-Suinat and other United States citizens living abroad as a way to assist overseas voters in exercising rights protected under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).
+In 2012, U.S. Vote was founded and expanded to include voting services for domestic voters.
+Overseas Vote remains an initiative of U.S. Vote.

 Mission

-US Vote offers its data for use by third party voter outreach organizations, voter apps and services developers, and academics and other researchers.
+U.S. Vote offers its data for use by third-party voter outreach organizations, voter apps and services developers, academics, and other researchers.

-US Vote's key activities are:
+U.S. Vote's key activities are: